dylanwatsonsoftware/vaadin-masonry-cards/README.md

 Masonry masonry = new Masonry();
 layout.addComponent(masonry);
 ```
-Then, just create the images and show the gallery!
+Then, just create the images and add them to your masonry wall!
 ```java
 masonry.addCard("Title", "Description", "image.jpg", "white", new MasonryClickListener() {
   @Override